ehedman/sdlSpeedometer/README.md

     GPS           : Lo, Lat and Heading (BerryGPS-IMUv2) and/or heading from NMEA-net Log           : SOW, SOG (NMEA-net)
-    Wind          : Real, Relative and speed (NMEA-net) Depth         : With low water warning and water temp (NMEA-net) Environment   : Page with Voltage, Current, Temp, volume and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container) RTSP Camera   : Capture video from an RTSP camera HDMI Capture  : Capture HDMI Video and Audio (used for plotters with HDMI out)
+    Wind          : Real, Relative and speed (NMEA-net) Depth         : With low water warning and water temp (NMEA-net) and a depth plotting screen.
+    Environment   : Page with Voltage, Current, Temp, volume and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container) RTSP Camera   : Capture video and audio from an RTSP camera HDMI Capture  : Capture HDMI Video and Audio (used for plotters with HDMI out)

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)